alirezahs1/next-store/README.md

 ![Screenshot](https://raw.githubusercontent.com/alirezahs1/next-store/main/screenshot.png)

 ## Intro
 This is a simple `next.js` project including simple product details page.
-The project run is running on port `3008` as modified in `package.json` file.
+The project is running on port `3008` as modified in `package.json` file.
 I used `tailwind` for styling.

 ## Getting Started